Trac - GitHub integration

 - it is well documented — more docs than code;

-- it has an extensive test suite — twice more tests than code;
+- it has an extensive test suite — three times more tests than code;

 - it has a much smaller codebase;